-For most of the last century, Americans have regarded windmills as a picturesque remnant of our agrarian beginnings, a pleasant, even romantic aspect of the landscape in certain areas of the eastern seaboard.
-But in their earlier life they were hard working laborers in the community, applying man's ingenuity to tasks essential to survival: they ground grain, sawed wood and pumped water, and assumed all of which the wind could be applied to do the work of their designers.
+For most of the last two centuries Americans have regarded windmills as a picturesque remnant of our agrarian beginnings, a pleasant, even romantic aspect of the landscape in certain areas of the Eastern seaboard.
+But in their earlier life they were hard-working laborers in the community, applying man’s ingenuity to tasks essential to survival: they ground grain, sawed wood and pumped water.

 Today in East Hampton Village, Hook Mill, Pantigo Mill and Gardiner Mill still stand.
 They represent some of the oldest and best examples of American craftsmanship in the wooden age.
 These can be read as testimonials of a native technology and attract us all because they are survivors of a remarkably different era.

 The owners of a post mill on the north end of the town commissioned Nathaniel Dominy V to build a new smock mill with two pairs of millstones.
 The mill was built in 1806 and incorporated the main post of the 1736 mill.
 The Hook Mill ceased operation in 1908.
 The Village of East Hampton bought the mill and lot in 1922 and restored the mill to working order in 1939.
 It operated seasonally into the 1950’s.
 The Village made additional repairs in 1984-85 and 2011-2012.

 OPEN: JULY AND AUGUST, MONDAY THROUGH SATURDAY 10 A.M.
 TO 4 P.M.
 AND SUNDAY 2 PM TO 4 PM